AviatrixSystems/Docs/HowTos/default_route_faq.rst

 .. important::

-  In Azure, the rule of thumb of classifying a subnet as private is that the subnet associated route table has a UDR (User Defined Routes) route entry of 0.0.0.0/0 pointing to None, an NVA appliance, Virtual Network or Virtual Network Gateway.
+  In Azure, the rule of thumb of classifying a subnet as private is that the subnet's associated route table has a UDR (User Defined Routes) route entry of 0.0.0.0/0 pointing to None, an NVA appliance, Virtual Network or Virtual Network Gateway.

 2. Changes made on **Azure** in R6.2